mahaveernagar48/Predict-House-Price/README.md

 To accomplish task we will:

 1. Analyse and explore the Boston house price data
-2. Split your data for training and testing
+2. Split data for training and testing
 3. Run a Multivariable Regression
-4. Evaluate how your model's coefficients and residuals
+4. Evaluate model's coefficients and residuals
-5. Use data transformation to improve your model performance
+5. Use data transformation to improve model performance
-6. Use your model to estimate a property price
+6. Use model to estimate a property price

 ### Understand House Price Dataset